top of page

 Moran makes the argument about what makes a feminist a funny and delightfully "unladylike" discussion.
 If you haven't read her book How To Be A Woman, read it now.
 You'll be dying of laughter and pronounce by the final page that you are definitely a feminist!

-Topics which she covers are consent, waxing, the reading as the great equalizer ... necessary topics for a contemporary human to contemplate as they interact with womxn.
+Topics which she covers are consent, waxing, reading as the great equalizer ... necessary topics for a contemporary human to contemplate as they interact with womxn.

 "I'm wearing Wellington boots, NHS glasses that make me look like lan Bennett, and my dad's Withnail-style army coat [...]
 I am ... femi-none.
 So I understand The Yobs' confusion.
 They do not look as if they have dabbled much in either a) the iconography of the counter-culture or b) the inspirational imagery of radical gender-benders."